In this Thermopro TP20 review, I’m going to look at all the features, pros and cons, what I love and what can be improved with this unit.

 For perfectly grilled or smoked meat every time, a probe-style digital thermometer is a must.
 There are scores of them on the market, and it can be hard to know which one to choose.

-To help narrow the search, we’re taking a look at one of the most popular models in this ThermoPro TP20 review.
+To help narrow the search, we’re taking a look at one of the most popular models by reviewing the ThermoPro TP20.

 I have this thermometer in my personal grilling arsenal and use it fairly frequently.
 Keep reading to find out if you need it in yours.